 Important information and who we are

 The Chancery Lane Project is not incorporated or a distinct entity.
-The Project site is operated by the Chancery Lane Project steering group on a pro-bono basis It is the name of a independent not for profit Project.
+This website is operated by The Chancery Lane Project steering group on a pro-bono basis.
+It is the name of a not for profit project.
 The Chancery Lane Project is the data controller for this site.
 Its ICO registration number is ZA693928.

-If you have any questions or would like more information about the collection and use of personal data by the Project, you can contact us by sending us an email.
+If you have any questions or would like more information about the collection and use of personal data by the Project, you can contact us by email.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.